China Fashion Week

 China Fashion Week is an international fashion event held twice a year at various venues in Beijing, China.
 The event originated in 1997 and hosts professional contests, exhibitions, fashion forums and professional evaluations.
 The event showcases fashion collections from various designers, including ready-to-wear, accessories, styling and other new designs.
 The dates for Fashion Week, in March and October, are determined by the China Fashion Federation.

 China Fashion Week was previously called "First China Fashion Week".
 When it first began, China Fashion Week was less critical of the seasonal concept of the event.
-As the event went on over the years, the showing of "ready-to-wear" clothes and designer clothes were split into sections, with one being shown in March and the other in November.
+Over the years as the event went on, the showing of “ready-to-wear” clothes and designer clothes were split into two sections.
+One section changed to March and the other to November.

 To date, 959 fashion shows have been held in Beijing where over 3200 designers and models have contributed from countries such as Japan, Korea, Singapore, France, Italy, United States, Russia, Britain, Switzerland, Netherlands and Sweden.